danasaurus45/Vue2-CRUD-Graphql/README.md

 # Simple CRUD App using Vue.js + Apollo + GraphQL and BootstrapVue

 This is the client app, to use this project simply clone it on your local device then do as in the command below.
-For the DB app you can visit my other repositories
+For the DB app you can visit [this repositories](https://github.com/danasaurus45/GraphQL-for-CRUD.git)

 ## Project setup
 ```